-- Bahamas National Trust, is conducting an ecological assessment to determine the necessary restoration strategy for the marine and terrestrial areas of Grand Bahama and the marine environment of Abaco.
-BNT is also evaluating and replacing infrastructure at several national parks and supporting nearby communities through their resident park managers.
+Bahamas National Trust is conducting an ecological assessment to determine the necessary restoration strategy for the marine and terrestrial areas of Grand Bahama and the marine environment of Abaco.
+BNT is also evaluating and replacing infrastructure at several national parks, including Lucayan National Park, and supporting nearby communities through their resident park managers.

-- Friends of the Environment in Abaco, experienced catastrophic loss when their office was destroyed and all employees were evacuated to Nassau and elsewhere.
-Moore Bahamas aid is now supporting a temporary community outreach office where Friends will resume their day-to-day work serving the people of Abaco through community conservation and education.
+Friends of the Environment in Abaco experienced catastrophic loss when its office was destroyed and all employees were evacuated to Nassau and elsewhere.
+Moore Bahamas aid is now supporting a temporary community outreach office where Friends will resume its day-to-day work serving the people of Abaco through community conservation and education.

-- Give Directly, is facilitating direct support to hundreds of households in East Grand Bahama and Abaco to allow them to purchase the goods and services they choose to rebuild their lives.
+Give Directly is facilitating direct support to hundreds of households in East Grand Bahama and Abaco to allow it to purchase the goods and services they choose to rebuild their lives.

-- Paradise Fund & The Eagles’ Wings Foundation, is conducting “Christmas in Paradise” fly-ins with small plans to provide holiday cheer and relief supplies to the Dorian victims of Grand Bahama and Abaco.
+Paradise Fund & The Eagles’ Wings Foundation conducted “Christmas in Paradise” fly-ins with small plans to provide holiday cheer and relief supplies to the Dorian victims of Grand Bahama and Abaco.

-- Rainfurly Home for Children, a foster home in Nassau, will hire emergency staffing to support their influx of children displaced from Grand Bahama and Abaco.
+Rainfurly Home for Children a foster home in Nassau, will hire emergency staffing to support its influx of children displaced from Grand Bahama and Abaco.